Hans Conrad Leipelt: Background

 Leipelt was born in Vienna.
 His father, Konrad Leipelt, was a graduate in civil engineering, while his mother Katharina was a chemist from a Christian family with Jewish roots.
 In 1925, Hans father accepted the post of factory director of Tin Works in Wilhelmsburg, leading the family's migration to Hamburg.
 Due to the Jewish origins of Katharina Leipelt, the family suffered the repressions of the Nuremberg race laws from 1935.

 Leipelt graduated high school with his Abitur in 1938, and then reported to the Reichsarbeitsdienst and the Wehrmacht.
 During the western campaign, he met Karl Ludwig Schneider, with whom he soon developed a strong friendship.
 In June 1940, he was decorated with the Iron Cross second class and the Tank Destruction Badge during the French campaign.
 He was later dishonourably discharged from the Wehrmacht because he was a Mischling first grade.

-In the autumn of 1940, he began his chemistry studies at the University of Hamburg, but transferred in the 1941–1942 winter semester to the University of Munich, as a student of Heinrich Otto Wieland.
-Leipelt was only allowed to study at Munich due to the influence of Professor Wieland who, as the winner of the Nobel Prize in Chemistry in 1927, had personal freedom to select his students.
+In the autumn of 1940, he began his chemistry studies at the University of Hamburg, but transferred in the 1941–1942 winter semester to the Ludwig-Maximilians-Universität München, as a student of Heinrich Otto Wieland.
+Leipelt was only allowed to study at the Ludwig-Maximilians-Universität München due to the influence of Professor Wieland who, as the winner of the Nobel Prize in Chemistry in 1927, had personal freedom to select his students.
 Via Schneider, Leipelt had also come into contact with Margaretha Rothe and Heinz Kucharski, who were similarly critical of the Nazi regime.